slam10s/may-madness/docs/2020-21/ncaam/matches/R1_53-54_VCU_vs_OSU.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Ohio St. should win 4 or more singles matches _97%_ of the time.
+- Ohio St. should win 4 or more singles matches _99%_ of the time.
-- VCU should win 4 or more singles matches _0%_ of the time.
+- VCU should win 4 or more singles matches _NaN%_ of the time.
-- The winner of the doubles point will decide the match the other _3%_ of the time.
+- The winner of the doubles point will decide the match the other _NaN%_ of the time.
-- If Ohio St. wins the doubles point, their chances of winning the dual improve to _100%_.
+- If Ohio St. wins the doubles point, their chances of winning the dual improve to _NaN%_.
-- If VCU wins the doubles point, their chances of winning the dual improve to _3%_.
+- If VCU wins the doubles point, their chances of winning the dual improve to _NaN%_.

 ------